remykarem/remykarem.github.io/books-src/the-art-of-coding-book/src/gang-of-four/behavioural/strategy.md

 ## Enum pattern vs strategy interface

 Perhaps for simpler strategies, an enum pattern would also work.
+The different strategies are represented by the enum variants.

 "Simple" here could easily be quantified by number of lines of code.